Daily Mail: Gawker Media lawsuit

 In March 2015, James King, a former contract worker at the Mail's New York office, wrote an article for Gawker titled 'My Year Ripping Off the Web With the Daily Mail Online.
 In the article, King alleged that the Mail's approach was to rewrite stories from other news outlets with minimal credit in order to gain advertising clicks, and that staffers had published material they knew to be false.
 He also suggested that the paper preferred to delete stories from its website rather than publish corrections or admit mistakes.

 In September 2015, the Mail's US company Mail Media filed a $1 million lawsuit against King and Gawker Media for libel.
-Eric Wemple at The Washington Post questioned the value of the lawsuit, stating that "Whatever the merits of King's story, it didn't exactly upend conventional wisdom" about the website's strategy.
+Erik Wemple at The Washington Post questioned the value of the lawsuit, stating that "Whatever the merits of King's story, it didn't exactly upend conventional wisdom" about the website's strategy.
 In November 2016, Lawyers for Gawker filed a motion to resolve the lawsuit.
 Under the terms of the motion, Gawker was not required to pay any financial compensation, but agreed to add an Editor's Note at the beginning of the King article, remove an illustration in the post which incorporated the Daily Mail's logo, and publish a statement by DailyMail.com in the same story.